steadramon/ESPGeiger/README.md

 ### Pulse counter

 By default `GEIGER_RXPIN` is set to GPIO13.
-This is the pin you need to connect the pulse output to.
+This is the pin you need to connect the Geiger pulse output to.
 Don't forget to connect ground as well!

 ### Serial counter

 By default `GEIGER_RXPIN` is set to GPIO13.
-This is the pin you need to connect the serial output to.
-Don't forget to connect ground as well!
+This is the pin on the ESP you need to connect the Geiger counter serial TX pin to.
+Don't forget to have a common ground, as well!
 `GEIGER_TXPIN` is not in use presently for communication to the Geiger Counter.

 ### Test/Emulation mode counter

 By default `GEIGER_RXPIN` is set to GPIO13.
 By default `GEIGER_TXPIN` is set to GPIO12.

-In either Test Pulse or Test Serial modes you can connect PIN 12 and 13 with a jumper wire to emulate a Geiger counter from ESPGeiger itself.
+In either Test Pulse or Test Serial modes you can connect PIN 12 and 13 together with a jumper wire, to emulate a Geiger counter from ESPGeiger itself.

 **Note**: Publishing to public sites is disabled whilst in test mode.